 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Transplantation Ser vices Prior Author ization Requirement transplant arises (a center).
-If you do not For Out-of-Network Benefits you must obtain prior authorization as soon as the possibility of a transplant arises (and before the time a pre-transplantation evaluation is performed at a transplant center).
-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Allowed Amounts. cheduled admissions or as nust contact the Claims Ac soon as is reasonably po dmissions.
-Iministrator 24 hours before ssible for non-scheduled Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X- Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; Physician Office Services - Sickness and Injury and Surgery - Outpatient in this Schedule of Benefits.Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X- Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Urgent Care Center Services What Is the Copayment or Coinsurance You Pay?
+Transplantation Ser vices Prior Author ization Requirement transplant arises (a obtain prior authorization ransplantation evaluation i oon as the possibility of a is performed at a transplant be reduced to 50% of Allowed cheduled admissions or as dministrator 24 hours before ssible for non-scheduled Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X-Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; Physician Office Services - Sickness and Injury and Surgery - Outpatient in this Schedule of Benefits.
+Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X-Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; Physician Office Services - Sickness and Injury and Surgery - Outpatient in this Schedule of Benefits.
+Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X-Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; Physician Office Services - Sickness and Injury and Surgery - Outpatient in this Schedule of Benefits.
+Urgent Care Center Services What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both. \$75 per visit 45% Co-payments/Co-insurance and any deductible for the following services also apply when the Covered Health Care Service is performed at an Urgent Care Center: Lab, radiology/X-rays and other diagnostic services described under Lab, X-Ray and Diagnostic - Outpatient.
-Major diagnostic and nuclear medicine described under Major Diagnostic and Imaging - Outpatient .
+Major diagnostic and nuclear medicine nuclear medicine described under Major Diagnostic and Imaging - Outpatient.
 Outpatient

 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
 Pharmaceutical Products described under Pharmaceutical Products - Outpatient.
 Diagnostic and therapeutic scopic procedures described under Scopic Procedures - Outpatient Diagnostic and Therapeutic.
 Outpatient surgery procedures described under Surgery - Outpatient.
 Outpatient therapeutic procedures described under Therapeutic Treatments - Outpatient.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-No Yes Virtual Care Service S What Is the Copayment or Coinsurance You Pay?
+No Yes Virtual Care Service Virtual Care Services What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 None 45% Network Benefits are available only when services are delivered through a Designated Virtual Network Provider.
 You can find a Designated Virtual Network Provider by contacting the Claims Administrator at www.myuhc.com or the telephone number on your ID card.